Best Mattress Toppers of 2023

 What It’s Made of

-All of Saatva’s toppers are encased in covers made of breathable, sustainably sourced organic cotton certified by the Global Organic Textile Standard.
-Each one features elastic corner straps to keep the topper in place so you’ll get less shifting, which often occurs with toppers – especially if you move around a lot while you sleep.
-Shipping is free for all contiguous U.S. orders, and every purchase is backed by a 180-night sleep trial and 1-year warranty.
+The topper is composed of adaptive memory foam that conforms to your body.
+It’s encased in a cover made of breathable, sustainably sourced organic cotton certified by the Global Organic Textile Standard.
+Elastic corner straps keep the topper in place to minimize shifting, which often occurs if you move around a lot while you sleep.

 How It Performed